Last updated on November 14th, 2022.

 Only five ingredients are needed to make this recipe, and chances are you already have them in your pantry.

 - Honey.
 Any brand or kind you like.
 However, I find that the darker the honey, the more flavorful it.
 (Check out my Honey cake and Honey Chocolate Cupcakes for more recipe ideas)

 - Butter.
 A small amount of butter is added to the honey to enhance the flavors.

 - Vanilla extract.
 Best way to bring all the flavors together.

 - Granulated sugar.
-Is added at the end to provide a crunchy texture and prevents the cashews from sticking to each other.
+Is added at the end to provide a crunchy texture and prevent the cashews from sticking together.

 If you are out of ingredients or have a preference, here are some substitutions options:

 - Raw cashews.
 If you are using raw cashews, increase the oven temperature to 350F.

 - Nuts.
 While cashews are delicious, they are on the expensive side.
 So use any other nuts you would like: pecans, walnuts, almonds, hazelnuts, or your favorite nut.